Minix 3: Cage the bugs

 In monolithic kernels, device drivers reside in the kernel.
 Thus, when a new peripheral is installed, unknown, untrusted code is inserted in the kernel.
 One bad line of code in a driver can bring down the system.

-Instead, in Minix 3, each device driver is a separate user-mode process.
+In contrast, in Minix 3, each device driver is a separate user-mode process.
 Drivers cannot execute privileged instructions, change the page tables, perform arbitrary input/output (I/O), or write to absolute memory.
 They must make kernel calls for these services and the kernel checks each call for authority.

 Limit drivers' memory access

 In monolithic kernels, a driver can write to any word of memory and thus accidentally corrupt user programs.

-In Minix 3, when a user expects data from, for example, the file system, it builds a descriptor telling who has access and at what addresses.
-It then passes an index to this descriptor to the file system, which may pass it to a driver.
+In Minix 3, when a user expects data from, for example, the MINIX file system, it builds a descriptor telling who has access and at what addresses.
+It passes an index to this descriptor to the file system, which may pass it to a driver.
 The file system or driver then asks the kernel to write via the descriptor, making it impossible for them to write to addresses outside the buffer.

 Survive bad pointers

-Dereferencing a bad pointer within a driver will crash the driver process, but will have no effect on the system as a whole.
+Dereferencing a bad pointer within a driver will crash the driver process, but will not affect the system as a whole.
 The reincarnation server will restart the crashed driver automatically.
 Users will not notice recovery for some drivers (e.g., disk and network) but for others (e.g., audio and printer), they might.
 In monolithic kernels, dereferencing a bad pointer in a driver normally leads to a system crash.